 This page will discuss how the seasons on the other planets compare to the seasons on the Earth.
-Planets, such as Mercury, Venus and Jupiter, which have a tilt (inclination of the axis of rotation to the orbital motion) near zero or 180 degrees, so that their axis of rotation is perpendicular to their orbit, have no seasons.
-Planets, such as Mars, Saturn and Neptune, which have a tilt similar to that of the Earth, have seasons similar to the Earth (although all three of those planets, being further from the Sun, have longer seasons, and colder ones, than the Earth).
-Planets, such as Uranus and Pluto, which have a tilt close to 90 degrees, so that they are rotating on their "side", and can have one pole or the other face the Sun for long periods of time, have extreme seasons, in which even the planet's Equator experiences considerable variations in temperature (although both of these are so far from the Sun that it is cold everywhere, all the time).
-(11/28/06: more detailed summary added below illustration of tilts)
+Planets such as Mercury, Venus and Jupiter which have a tilt (inclination of the axis of rotation to the orbital motion) near zero or 180 degrees, so that their axis of rotation is more or less perpendicular to their orbit, have no seasons.
+Planets such as Mars, Saturn and Neptune which have a tilt similar to that of the Earth have seasons similar to the Earth (although all three of those planets, being further from the Sun, have longer and colder seasons than the Earth).
+Planets such as Uranus and Pluto which have a tilt close to 90 degrees, so that they are rotating on their "side" and can have one pole or the other face the Sun for long periods of time, have extreme seasons in which even the planet's Equator experiences considerable variations in temperature (although both of them are so far from the Sun that it is very cold everywhere, all the time). (more detailed summary added on 11/28/2006, below the illustration of tilts)

 Review of Seasons on the Earth

-(BRIEF review of how our tilt causes our seasons, and if we were not tilted, we would have no seasons)
+(BRIEF review to be inserted about how our tilt causes our seasons, and if we were not tilted we would have no seasons)

 The Tilts of the Other Planets